fbn776/idea-flow/README.md

 # IdeaFlow - Comprehensive Idea Management System

 A modern, intuitive web application for capturing, organizing, and managing your ideas with speed and efficiency.
 Built with React, TypeScript, and Tailwind CSS.
+Made with https://bolt.new/

 ![IdeaFlow Screenshot](https://images.pexels.com/photos/3184291/pexels-photo-3184291.jpeg?auto=compress&cs=tinysrgb&w=1200&h=600&fit=crop)